Murder of Özgecan Aslan: Murder and search

 The grave of Özgecan Aslan, Mersin Interfaith Cemetery.

 On the day of the murder, Özgecan went to a shopping center with her friend.
 After eating, the women took the minibus to return home. Özgecan was last seen by her friend when she alighted at her stop, leaving Özgecan alone in the minibus.
 As Özgecan did not return home after nightfall, she was reported missing.
 Meanwhile, the minibus driver stopped at a Gendarmerie checkpoint to ask for directions, but instead of following the directions, diverted into a forest.
 The gendarme became suspicious and stopped the vehicle to find smears of blood, which the driver claimed had been caused by a fight between passengers.
 After a brief investigation, the suspects were released.
 After Özgecan was reported missing, the gendarme looked for the minibus again.
 It was captured with two of the suspects; Özgecan's hat (confirmed as hers by her father) was found inside.
 The two suspects subsequently admitted the murder, and the search for the third suspect began.

 According to news reports, the driver of the minibus attempted to rape Özgecan, but she resisted by using pepper spray.
 Following this, he stabbed her multiple times, and beat her to death with an iron rod.
 He returned to Tarsus following the murder and asked for help from his father and a friend.
 The three men burnt Özgecan's body together in a forest and cut off her hands, as Özgecan had scratched the perpetrator's face during the struggle, and they feared that his DNA would be identified on the fingernails.
 Later, the post-mortem examination revealed that she had not been raped and DNA of the prime suspect was indeed found on her fingernails.

 The trio is then alleged to have disposed of the burnt body into a creek near the village of Çamalan.
-The body was discovered by the police on 13 February and was transported to the Tarsus State Hospital.
-The body and Özgecan's face were burnt to the point that it rendered identification impossible; clothes found with the body were used in identification.
+The body was discovered by the police on 13 February and was transported to the Tarsus State Hospital. Özgecan's body and face were burnt to the point that it rendered identification impossible; clothes found with her body were used in identification.